 - Player 2 downgrades to the Chase Freedom Unlimited

-Player 2 won’t earn a welcome bonus (if applicable.
-Currently there is no bonus), but also wont have a credit inquiry for the downgrade.
+Player 2 won’t earn a welcome bonus but also will not have a credit inquiry for the downgrade.

 Chase’s current policies make it possible to transfer Ultimate Rewards between members if either of these situations apply: